The archive

 Helen Keller International

-Vitamin A supplementation costs roughly $1-2 per child and reduces child mortality by roughly 24%.
-Helen Keller International delivers it at scale across 20+ countries.
-Here's the evidence.
+Vitamin A supplements cost roughly $1-2 per child and cut child mortality by about 24%.
+Helen Keller International delivers it across 20+ countries.

 28 April 2026 · 7 min read